South West England: Somerset

 Next to the Royal Portbury Dock, off junction 19 of the M5 on the A369 is Lafarge Plasterboard.
 Thatchers Cider is in Sandford, North Somerset on the A368, two miles east of the M5.
 Towards Bristol Airport, Claverham make actuation equipment for the aerospace sector in Yatton in North Somerset, off the A370, and is part of Hamilton Sundstrand, derived from the electrical systems part of Fairey Aviation.

 Wessex Water, Future plc, Buro Happold and Rotork are in Bath.
-Cadbury used to make Curly Wurly, Double Decker and Crunchie at the Somerdale Factory, Keynsham until Kraft closed the plant in March 2011 and moved production to Skarbimierz, Opole Voivodeship in Poland.
+Cadbury used to make Curly Wurly, Double Decker and Crunchie at the Somerdale Factory, Keynsham until Kraft closed the plant in March 2011 and moved production to Skarbimierz-Osiedle in Poland.